theRealAph/ScopeLocals/README.md

 ThreadLocal."
 ```

-This kind of thing is well suited to the use of a scope local, but
+This kind of thing is well suited to the use of an extent local, but
-because scope local bindings are always removed at the end of the
+because extent local bindings are always removed at the end of the
-scope in which they were bound, you must run an entire operation from
+extent in which they were bound, you must run an entire operation from
-a binding scope.
+a binding extent.
 So, you won't be able to do something like this
 example, which has a `ThreadLocal` embedded in a `UserTransaction`:

 ```